ftccats/ftccats.github.io/README.md

 # Welcome to the Team 11138 Website#

 Hello, this is FTC Team 11138 and we are from Bellevue, Washington.
-We all have a passion
+We all have a passion for robotics.
+We believe that through robotics and "Gracious Professionalism, we are all able to learn and collaborate in a welcoming learning environment.

 You can use the [editor on GitHub](https://github.com/ftccats/ftccats/edit/master/README.md) to maintain and preview the content for your website in Markdown files.